rodw/placeholder-image-rb/README.md

 Note that cached entries are compressed PNGs, so worst-case cache memory is roughly `cache_max_entries` times the compressed size of the largest allowed image.
 Under the default configuration (128 entries, max size 4000x4000 pixels) the largest image encodes to roughly 260 KB yielding a max cache size around 35 MB.

-## Running as a Stand-Alone Container
+## Running as a Service

-Placeholder-Image can be run as a stand-alone, containerized service.
+Placeholder-Image can be run as a self-contained, stand-alone, containerized service.

 See the [Docker server documentation](https://github.com/rodw/placeholder-image-rb/blob/main/docker/README.md) for details.